arthurdouillard/hugo-website/content/post/3-small-but-powerful-cnn.md

 caption = ""
 +++

-Many CNN architectures have been developed to attain the best accuracy on ImageNet.
+Most CNN architectures have been developed to attain the best accuracy on ImageNet.
 Computing power is not limited for this competition, why bother?

 However you may want to run your model on an old laptop, maybe without GPU, or even on your mobile phone.
-Let’s see three CNN architectures that are efficient while sacrificing few accuracy performance.
+Let’s see three CNN architectures that are efficient while sacrificing little accuracy performance.

 ### 1. MobileNet